Wanucha/TextureModifier/README.md

   * Here you have option to run commands with different properties - run the jar multiple times
   * Add pause to the end, so you will see the result
 * Examples:
-  * java -jar TextureModifier.jar settings.properties --blur C:/maps/*.png "images/normals/normal map?.png"
+  * java -jar TextureModifier.jar settings.properties --blur C:/maps/*.png "images/normals/normal map?.png" _(blur all the provided pngs)_
-  * java -jar TextureModifier.jar settings.properties --blur --pixelate --seamless --blur images/*.png
+  * java -jar TextureModifier.jar settings.properties --blur --pixelate --seamless --blur images/*.png _(take all pngs in folder 'images' and apply in order: blur, pixelate, seamless, blur again)_